Riturajvaishnav2/Rag-agent-first/README.md

 # 🔍 Internal Workflow (what happens per query)

-1. Loads `speech.txt`
+1. Loads the file from `SPEECH_FILE`
-2. Splits into chunks (default chunk size: 1000, overlap: 100)
+2. Splits text into chunks or converts CSV/Excel rows into docs
 3. Generates embeddings with Sentence-Transformers
 4. Persists embeddings to ChromaDB
 5. Performs semantic search for the query